Read the full transcript

 COWEN: Here’s a question from a reader.
 I quote, “Are there huge bets being made on Wall Street now that could end in something like the CDO-MBS financial crisis debacle?”

 LEVINE: Maybe that I don’t know about.
 My general impression is that the reform of financial regulations since the financial crisis has had a lot of its intended effects.

 One of those is that systemically important financial institutions, by some reasonable definition, probably aren’t making huge directional bets on things — like huge, levered, directional bets on things that aren’t traditional banking products, anyway.

-You never know what someone’s getting up to, but I’d be surprised if there are huge, levered, directional bets existing at regulated financial institutions.
+know what someone’s getting up to, but I’d be surprised if there are huge, levered, directional bets existing at regulated financial institutions.